-The Secretary’s Advisory Committee on Heritable Disorders in Newborns and Children (SACHDNC) recommends that every newborn screening program in the United States include a uniform screening panel of 31 primary and 26 secondary conditions.
-This panel is called the Recommended Uniform Screening Panel (RUSP (PDF - 141 KB)).
+The Discretionary Advisory Committee on Heritable Disorders in Newborns and Children (DACHDNC) recommends that every newborn screening program in the United States include a uniform screening panel of 31 primary and 26 secondary conditions.
+This panel is called the Recommended Uniform Screening Panel (RUSP) (PDF - 141 KB).

 - A complete list of the conditions screened for in each state can be found at Baby's First Test .

 What are some examples of the benefits of newborn screening?

 Many conditions included today in newborn screening no longer cause serious impairment or illness if treated properly after their early identification and diagnosis—but they once did.
 The three examples that follow are conditions that cause very serious developmental and intellectual disabilities, or death, if they are not detected and treated early enough to prevent damage from the beginning.
 With the ability to test for these conditions soon after birth and to start treatment as soon as they are detected, babies who not very long ago might have died in infancy or early childhood, or needed specialized care, can grow to healthy adulthood.

 One of the newest additions to the newborn screening panel is an inherited condition that makes a child’s body unable to fight off infections, called SCID.
 This condition is also known as "bubble boy syndrome."
 In infants born with this condition, certain portions of the immune system do not work properly.
 If untreated, children with SCID rarely live past the age of two years.
 However, when SCID is identified and treated early, children can live longer, healthier lives.

 SCID is rare, with best estimates that between 40 and 100 infants are diagnosed each year in the United States.
 Because SCID is a newcomer to the newborn screening panel and not all states yet screen for it, infants with the condition might be dying of infections without being diagnosed.